Slides and audio are now available. To view them, log in to your Academy member account.

 ABOUT THIS WEBINAR

 Historical information generally is insufficient for predictions related to future catastrophes.
 As a result, catastrophe modeling—which is more accurate, stable, and flexible—has been developed, becoming an important element in actuarial practice.
-Join us for a webinar that explores catastrophe modeling, answering questions such as:
+This webinar that explored catastrophe modeling, answering questions such as:

 - What are catastrophe models?